IELTS Cue Card #Describe an experience about moving to a new house/school

 IELTS online simulator

-• Where you first heard it?
+• When did you receive it?

 Sample Answer